mtldev-dotcom/nick_a_deal/docs/deployment.md

   - Ensure `NIXPACKS_START_CMD` is the simplified version with `cd .medusa/server && yarn start`.
   - Check that `PORT=9000` is set and health check initial delay is ≥ 20s.

-- “The server does not support SSL connections”:
+- "The server does not support SSL connections":
   - Append `?sslmode=disable` to `DATABASE_URL` (both apps).

 - Yarn/Corepack errors: